mozillahispano/mozilla-hispano.org/wp-content/plugins/user-role-editor/readme.txt

 4. Go to the "Users"-"User Role Editor" menu item and change your WordPress standard roles capabilities according to your needs.

 == Frequently Asked Questions ==
-- Does it work with WordPress 3.3 in multi-site environment?
+- Does it work with WordPress in multi-site environment?
-Yes, it works with WordPress 3.3 multi-site.
+Yes, it works with WordPress multi-site.
 By default plugin works for every blog from your multi-site network as for locally installed blog.
 To update selected role globally for the Network you should turn on the "Apply to All Sites" checkbox.
 You should have superadmin privileges to use User Role Editor under WordPress multi-site.
+Pro version allows to manage roles of the whole network from the Netwok Admin.

 To read full FAQ section visit [this page](http://www.shinephp.com/user-role-editor-wordpress-plugin/#faq) at [shinephp.com](shinephp.com).